focus-editor/focus/LOG.md

         + Mark cut lines with an ellipsis
     + Highlight search string
     + Don't activate finder's input on click in the results area (only if there are no results then it's ok)
-    - Do case-insensitive search by default
+    + Do case-insensitive search by default
-    - Do case-sensitive on ctrl+enter?
+    + Do case-sensitive on ctrl+enter
     - Use threads to search and show a spinner after some time has passed
     - [bug] When buffer changes and search results don't, it may find wrong results:
         - Solution: always trigger search on buffer save (have to do the threading first)
     - Don't lock files after scanning

 - Strip trailing whitespace on save
+- Ctrl + [ and Ctrl + ] to indent lines
+- Maybe sleep at least a little bit, don't render too many frames

 - Save editor state on editor operations:
     - Alt + minus to open previous state